 Maybe you’ve embraced the abstract notion of a freemium model.
 You then have to translate the model into suitable product mechanics.
 This article from UX Collective offers a thoughtful discussion of common freemium tactics from an accessible UX perspective.
 It should get you started on thinking about freemium mechanics in your own software.

 How to optimize your freemium model

-How To Acquire & Monetize Freemium SaaS Customers
+Podcast: How To Acquire and Monetize Freemium SaaS Customers

 Two of the biggest challenges facing SaaS marketers who operate a freemium model is the acquisition of new users and then converting them into paying customers.
 In this podcast, Hubspot reveals valuable insights on how to build a successful freemium SaaS growth funnel.

 How to Increase Your Payment Customers In a Freemium Model